MonteLogic/mol-training-blog/posts/current-kosher-diet.md

 ## ..

-Even if I lived in Israel, I would still have a similar diet, if there were kosher Fleichiks for a Rotessire Chicken, maybe the prices could compare.
+Even if I lived in Israel, I would still have a similar diet, if there were Kosher Fleichiks for a Rotessire Chicken, maybe the prices could compare.

 ## Don'ts

-Don't eat that cooked, Salmon from the Deli.
+Don't eat that cooked, Salmon from the Deli, too expensive.

-Sushi isn't ALL that protein dense.
+Sushi isn't ALL that protein dense, not worth it.

 It might be a good idea to buy a vegan sushi or a sushi which doesn't have meat and then use that rice and flavoring to flavor up your Tuna packs.